dabvid/web-quick-starter/README.md

 # Web quick starter

-> A simple web structure without all the fuzz.
+> A web structure without the fuzz.

 It's for times: